 This course is designed for the female and male athlete who wants to participate in an intense, structured weight training and conditioning program.
-This class is structured around the Bigger Faster Stronger Weight Training Program which has been proven to improve athletic ability in all sports.
-All students will be required to participate in all segments of the Bigger Faster Stronger Program.
+This class is structured around a customized weight training program which has been designed to improve athletic ability in all sports.
+All students will be required to participate in all segments of the weight training as well as speed/agility training.